What is the Azure Data Science Virtual Machine for Linux and Windows?

-Additionally, we are excited to offer Azure DSVM for PyTorch (preview), which is an Ubuntu 20.04 image from Azure Marketplace that is optimized for large, distributed deep learning workloads.
+Additionally, we're excited to offer Azure DSVM for PyTorch, which is an Ubuntu 20.04 image from Azure Marketplace that is optimized for large, distributed deep learning workloads.
 It comes preinstalled and validated with the latest PyTorch version to reduce setup costs and accelerate time to value.
-It comes packaged with various optimization functionalities (ONNX Runtime, DeepSpeed, MSCCL, ORTMoE, Fairscale, Nvidia Apex), as well as an up-to-date stack with the latest compatible versions of Ubuntu, Python, PyTorch, CUDA.
+It comes packaged with various optimization functionalities (ONNX Runtime, DeepSpeed, MSCCL, ORTMoE, Fairscale, Nvidia Apex), and an up-to-date stack with the latest compatible versions of Ubuntu, Python, PyTorch, CUDA.

 Comparison with Azure Machine Learning

 The DSVM is a customized VM image for Data Science but Azure Machine Learning is an end-to-end platform that encompasses: